Beuth-Erdelt/DBMS-Benchmarker/README.md

 * **timerConnection**
 This timer gives the time in ms and per run.
 It measures the time it takes to establish a JDBC connection.
-It also contains the time for opening and closing a cursor and for disconnection.
 **Note** that if a run reuses an established connection, this timer will be 0 for that run.
 * **timerExecution**
 This timer gives the time in ms and per run.